fsprojects/fantomas/docs/docs/contributors/Conditional Compilation Directives.md

 If this is not the case, it means that somewhere a trivia was not properly restored.

 If the number of fragments add up in each tree, then we merge two trees by reducing both lists and comparing each fragment.
-We always take the longest fragment and thus picking the actual code as seen by the programmer.
+We always take the longest fragment and thus picking the active code.

 ```fsharp
 // fragments of []